catherinehulshof/Fall2019-biology/computer-setup.md

     1. Go to [https://github.com](https://github.com).
     2. Sign in if necessary.
     3. In the upper left corner click on the drop down with your name.
-    4. Confirm that the name name of the course GitHub organization is present
+    4. Confirm that the name of the course GitHub organization is present

 ### Git